-During my travels I met a highly pregnant Syrian muslim woman.
-She did not possess legal residence papers, and because of this she couldn’t receive healthcare without risking being sent to her homecountry.
+During my travels I met a highly pregnant Syrian Muslim woman.
+She did not possess legal residence papers, and because of this she couldn’t receive healthcare without risking being sent to her home country.
 Fortunately she knew someone connected to the christian community, so she got easier access to medical care.
-It is most definitely a fact that Syrian refugees who identify as christians receive legal residence papers faster than Syrian muslims.
-It is a contradictory fact seeing Lebanon is known for it’s religious diversity, but it is nontheless reality.
+It is most definitely a fact that Syrian refugees who identify as Christians receive legal residence papers faster than Syrian Muslims.
+It is a contradictory fact seeing Lebanon is known for it’s religious diversity, but it is nonetheless reality.

-Relevant to this is that during the Theo Francken-administration here in Belgium, more humanitarian passports were issued to christians.
-According to the ex-Secretary of State, this happened because christians are closer to our own culture.
-It is almost ironic how irresponsibly this was dealt with since the right to a humanitarian visum is applicable to every living creature who finds themselves in a life threatening environment or situation, despite their origin, culture or religion.
+Relevant to this is that during the Theo Francken-administration here in Belgium, more humanitarian passports were issued to Christians.
+According to the ex-Secretary of State, this happened because Christians are closer to our own culture.
+It is almost ironic how irresponsibly this was dealt with since the right to a humanitarian visa is applicable to every living creature who finds themselves in a life threatening environment or situation, despite their origin, culture or religion.

 Syrian child refugees in Beirut © UN Refugee agency Lebanon